jli198/cpe390Lecture/README.md

 This course covers two aspects of how computers work.

-First, how to write more efficient programs using a knowledge of how computers owrk.
+First, how to write more efficient programs using a knowledge of how computers work.
 We cover ARM assembler, optimization, and many aspects of computers such as relative cost of different instructions, memory characteristics, cache, MMU, block-oriented devices, and calls to the OS to learn how to make computing faster.
 In addition, by learning the